5 common compliance standards enterprises should know about

 Health Insurance Portability and Accountability Act (HIPAA)

-• The HIPAA Privacy Rule requires that protected health information be kept private and only disclosed when necessary to deliver care or to facilitate payment for services.
+• HIPAA Privacy Rule.
+Requires that protected health information be kept private and only disclosed when necessary to deliver care or to facilitate payment for services.

-• The HIPAA Security Rule requires that health information be stored and transmitted securely.
+• HIPAA Security Rule.
+Requires that health information be stored and transmitted securely.
 This is especially important with the shift to electronic health records, digital platforms, and the expansion of telehealth.

 {{protip-4}}